£135 Find Cheap Flights from Chicago to England

 • For enhanced comfort on your transatlantic flight, especially if traveling with family or seeking extra relaxation, consider upgrading your seat.
 Airlines like British Airways and United Airlines offer premium economy or business class upgrades, which provide additional legroom, priority boarding, and superior in-flight service.
 These upgrades can be particularly beneficial for ensuring a relaxed journey, helping you to arrive in England feeling refreshed.

-Top 5 airlines serving from Chicago to England
+Reviews of the top 5 airlines flying from Chicago to England

 See real verified KAYAK customer reviews for airlines flying from Chicago to England.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.